 Hurricane Florence, a powerful Category 4 hurricane, is threatening North and South Carolina with a direct hit this week.
-The rapidly intensifying storm also has the potential to stall near or just offshore, potentially impacting the Mid-Atlantic and Northeast with devastating winds, extreme storm surge, heavy rains, and extensive flooding.
+The rapidly intensifying storm also has the potential to stall near or just offshore, potentially impacting the Mid-Atlantic and Northeast with devastating winds, extreme storm surges, heavy rains, and extensive flooding.

 In many cases, these conditions can result in power outages, so in advance of the storm’s arrival this week, CMIT Solutions suggests some basic precautions that will help you prepare for the storm and get assistance if needed.
-Even if you’re not situated in the possible path of Hurricane Florence, these tips will work well in preparation for and response to any natural disaster.
+Even if you’re not situated in the possible path of Hurricane Florence, these tips will work well in preparation for and response to any natural disaster:

 • Ensure that your data is completely backed up, both on-site and in a remote location.
 Saving your data in two different locations can help you weather even the strongest of storms.

 • If you have a UPS (uninterruptible power supply) battery with surge protection, make sure the unit is connected and any auto-shutdown software is installed and operational.
 A sudden loss of power can damage computer equipment and a UPS can prevent that damage b maintaining power for a short amount of time.

 • If you do not have a UPS battery connected to each device, shut down your PCs, servers, printers, and other equipment and disconnect from power.
 This is especially pertinent if you expect or are prone to power outages.